 During service plan development case managers assess participants for risks by reviewing information collected during the initial assessment and the reevaluation visit.
 Among other areas of perceived risk, this process requires case managers to specifically identify participants' risk of harm from missed provider services as well as their risk during an emergency/disaster.
-When risks are identified, case managers discuss this determination with the participant/representative and explore possible interventions to mitigate negative outcomes.
-These interventions may be customized to meet participants' expressed preferences and/or concerns.
-Additionally, case managers are required to discuss suitability of the existing service plan during in-home quarterly visits.
-During these discussions participants are additionally encouraged to express their preferences and concerns regarding waiver interactions.
-An example of an assessed risk followed by an intervention determination occurs when in-home providers assisting with activities of daily living are required to document a back-up plan to address their response to missed visits and emergencies.
+When risks are identified, case managers discuss this determination with the participant/representative.
+Where feasible, interventions to reduce risks are negotiated between the case manager and participant/representative.
+For example, in-home providers assisting with activities of daily living are required to document a backup plan to address their response to missed visits and emergencies.
 Additional interventions intended to reduce risk include identifying backup services utilizing non-waivered supports when waivered supports are unavailable.
 If the identified back-up system is also unavailable, the participant is directed to notify their case manager for guidance and to establish a need to revise the backup system.